keshavbasanwal/myBookLibrary/README.md

 ### Books I am Reading rn

+- The Rust Programming Language by Steve Klabnik and Carol Nichols, with contributions from the Rust Community

 -  Superintelligence: Paths, Dangers, Strategies by Nick Bostrom
 || [Goodreads page](https://www.goodreads.com/book/show/20527133-superintelligence)

 - The Mind's I by Daniel Dennett and Douglas Hofstadter
 || [Goodreads page](https://www.goodreads.com/en/book/show/2081)

+- Nationalism by Rabindranath Tagore || [Read online](https://www.gutenberg.org/files/40766/40766-h/40766-h.htm)

+- HOW TO SWIM : A Practical Manual of Swimming by a Practical Swimmer and a Guide to the Novice as well as the Expert by By JAMES H. STERRETT

 - Sword of Destiny by Andrzej Sapkowski
 || [Goodreads page](https://www.goodreads.com/book/show/25454056-sword-of-destiny)